 Our school has a vibrant partnership with our Parish community of St Pius X Catholic Church at Dernancourt.

-We offer a comprehensive Sacrament program that operates in conjunction with the Parish.
+We offer a comprehensive Sacramental Programme that operates in conjunction with the Parish.

-Our students attend the weekday Mass in the Parish and families in the school community are encouraged to join the Eucharistic community at a weekend Family Mass.
+St Pius X School comes together regularly to celebrate whole school liturgies, masses and prayer services.
+Daily prayer is an important part of classroom life.
+The school community is encouraged to join the Eucharistic community at a weekend Mass.
 Our school also actively supports Parish community outreach and social justice programs through the Dernancourt Conference of St Vincent De Paul and the Missionary Association of Mary Immaculate.
 Our Religious Education program takes students on a journey where they will grow in love for God.
 We aim to increase their knowledge, understanding and awareness of Church traditions, beliefs, rituals and the Holy Trinity.

 Prayer and Liturgical celebrations are a vibrant part of our faith education.
 They assist the children in developing a personal relationship with Jesus and to grow in appreciation of being members of a praying community.
 Students are exposed to and have the support and opportunity to grow in understanding of Church doctrine.
 We trust that our holistic approach enables students to develop a strong sense of social awareness and belief that all human beings are lovedbyGodand therefore are a vital member of the world community.